 One of our favourite activities we have done with water in our tray is ‘fishing’.
 Students were given a number word card and had to read it before catching the correct amount of fish and putting them in their bowl.
 They used the tongs to catch the fish in the water and put them in their bowl, which was an extra opportunity to develop fine motor skills within this numeracy focused activity.

-Do you have an Active World Tray?
+Do you have a Hex Tray?
 What activities do you like doing with yours?

 Heidi Overbye from Learning Through Play is a Brisbane based, Early Years Teacher who currently teaches Prep, the first year of formal schooling in Queensland.
 Heidi is an advocate for play-based, hands-on learning experiences and creating stimulating and creative learning spaces.
 Heidi shares what happens in her classroom daily on her Instagram page, Learning Through Play.
 See @learning.through.play for a huge range of activities, play spaces and lesson ideas